 About half of participants saw 50% improvement in a score that measured vitiligo areas on the face after 6 months.

-Specifically, across two 6-month studies, a similar proportion (51.5% and 51.4%) of those using OPZELURA achieved a 50% improvement to vitiligo areas on the face compared with 17.2% and 23.4%, respectively, of those using a non-medicated cream.
+Specifically, across two 6-month studies, a similar proportion (51.5% and 51.4%) of those using OPZELURA achieved a 50% improvement to vitiligo areas on the face compared with 17.2% and 23.4%, respectively, of those not using OPZELURA.

 About one in six participants saw